 Plan your meals ahead of time

 Another great way to make cooking at home less of a chore is to build a weekly meal plan that sets out what dishes you want to eat and what ingredients you will need to prepare them.
+You can research recipes that you want to try or ask your family for Sunday dinner ideas that you can cook at home.
 Doing this means you won’t waste as much time in the supermarket or staring at the contents of your pantry thinking about what you want to cook.

 For many people, the act of supermarket shopping for healthy, raw ingredients can be a stressful experience.
 Being bombarded with so many different decisions about food can be overwhelming and lead people to simply opt for a quick takeaway or microwavable option.